Black-Figure Amphora (Storage Vessel) (Primary Title)

 62.1.2

-The Swing Painter was a prolific and playful artist.
-This scene of three horses, two mares and one stallion, may record nothing more than horses at play, but it could also be a metaphor for the contemporary struggle over Ionia (part of modern Turkey) between "manly" Greeks and "effeminate" Persians.
-It could also be a parody of either a battle between Greeks and Amazons (an Amazonomachy) or of a fight over the body of a fallen warrior.
+The Swing Painter was a prolific and playful artisan.
+This scene of two mares and a stallion may record nothing more than horses at play, but it could be a metaphor for the struggle over Ionia (part of modern Turkey) between “manly” Greeks (the stallion) and “effeminate” Persians (a mare).
+The scene has also been interpreted as a parody of depictions of battles between Greeks and Amazons (an Amazonomachy) or of a fight over the body of a fallen warrior.

 Adolph D. and Wilkins C. Williams Fund